I can investigate which objects are conductors and which are insulators.

-Children learn what electrical conductors and insulators are.
-Using simple electrical apparatus, they investigate which materials are electrical conductors and which are insulators.
+Using simple electrical apparatus, children investigate which materials are electrical conductors and which are insulators.
 If possible, they note the material each object is made from.
 Children transfer their results from their table to a Venn diagram containing 2 intersecting sets ('electrical conductors' and 'made of metal') and try to identify a relationship.

 Children cut out pictures of 10 familiar household machines.
 They place them in 2 groups - those that need electricity to work, and those that do not.
 They think about non-electrical alternatives to electrical machines, and vice versa.